 To be frank, until very recently my experience with investing has been limited to unit trusts which invest in the companies in the major stock-market of the world.
-But I have a friend, Sam, who is actively investing in crowdfunding property with The House Crowd and it’s made me take a closer look at this new type of investment.
+But I have a friend, David, who is actively investing in crowdfunding property with The House Crowd and it’s made me take a closer look at this new type of investment.

 There are 3 different types of investment available on The House Crowd platform

 Buy to Let Investments